X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA16puttingcdintoaction.md

     }
 ```

-In this method we create the transformation matrices for our rocket and foreground textures and pass them together with their color arrays to the TexturesCollide method.
+In this method, we create the transformation matrices for our rocket and foreground textures and pass them together with their color arrays to the TexturesCollide method.
 This method will then return (-1,-1) if no collision was detected, otherwise it will pass the screen coordinate of the collision.
 The result of this method will be returned by the **CheckTerrainCollision** method above.

 ## Checking collision with the players